Oil stains remain after washing because detergents often can’t fully break down or lift the oil without proper pretreatment or washing techniques.

 For silk or wool garments stained by oil:

-- Dab gently with mild detergent diluted in cold water rather than rubbing hard.
+- Dab gently with a mild detergent solution instead of rubbing aggressively.

-- Avoid high heat cycles; opt for handwashing instead when possible.
+- Avoid high heat cycles; opt for handwashing or professional cleaning when appropriate.

-- If unsure about treatment products’ compatibility, consult professional cleaners specializing in delicate textiles.
+- If you’re unsure whether a treatment product is safe, consult a professional cleaner experienced with delicate textiles.

 Taking extra precautions prevents irreversible damage while still addressing those stubborn oily spots head-on.